Every dollar donated will be quadrupled thanks to the generosity of Bianca Andreescu, Félix Auger-Aliassime and Anton Rabie.

 Despite the financial pain, Tennis Canada remains committed to leading the growth of tennis in our country and ensuring Canada remains on the path to becoming a world-leading tennis nation.
 With the help and support of tennis fans across Canada, we will take back the advantage, rebuild our high-performance programs and the nation’s hopes and dreams for continued success on the world stage.

 We’ll rebuild a #TennisNation.
+Make your donation now!

 This is the second year in a row that Andreescu and Auger-Aliassime have invested back into Canadian tennis following their involvement in the #WhatItTakes campaign in 2019.